 There is a certain numbness, disbelief, and emotional shock that occurs.
-It is normal to convince yourself that the thought of divorce is temporary; your partner is still in love with you; your spouse will come back to you in the end, your children will keep you together, and the spark in your marriage can be reignited.
-It is common during this period for individuals to go
+It is normal to convince yourself that the thought of divorce is temporary; your partner is still in love with you; your spouse will come back to you in the end; your children will keep you together and can reignite the spark in your marriage.

-on with daily life as if nothing major is happening and to avoid talking to close friends and family about the impending divorce.
+During this period, individuals might go on with daily life as if nothing significant is happening and avoid talking to close friends and family about the impending divorce.
 Many want to escape the reality and the emotional pain by not acknowledging the actuality of the divorce.
 It is important to remember that denial is temporary.
 Pushing yourself to face the reality of your divorce will help you tremendously.

-A Divorce Coach will partner with you to acquire skills necessary to avoid emotionally driven decisions which are usually not sound ones.
-You will also be assisted in developing goals for redefining your life during this major transition.
+A Divorce Coach will partner with you to acquire the skills necessary to avoid emotionally driven decisions and assist in developing goals for redefining your life during this big transition.

 There are many reasons why a person bargains during the demise of a marriage.
 Aside from wanting to keep the long-term relationship together, some want to avoid the loneliness and sadness that comes with divorce.
 Others want to circumvent all the gossip and stigma that goes along with the end of a marriage.
-Additionally, individuals bargain to preserve the family unit because of the children and the desire to avoid going through the overwhelming legal, financial, and emotional aspects of divorce.
+Individuals often bargain to preserve the family unit.
+Usually, this is because of the children and the desire to avoid going through the overwhelming legal, financial, and emotional aspects of divorce.

 During the bargaining stage, people often allow their fears of the unknown to override the reality that ending the marriage could be the healthiest solution for both parties.